savannahghi/bewell_pro_core/CONTRIBUTING.md

 ### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in a shared wiki [SIL WIKI](https://github.com/).
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in a shared [WIKI](https://github.com/savannahghi/bewell_pro_core/wiki).
 If you have a question around how we do things, check to see if it is documented there.
 If it is _not_ documented there, please open a new issue on the project repo or reach out to us via the official channels and ask your question.

 ## How Can I Contribute?